Exploring Japanese Cuisine, the Foods You Can’t Miss

 It’s a dish common to most of the world’s cuisine, but Japan takes on what’s essentially meat-on-a-skewer is as exacting in its detailing as you’d expect.
 Then making it one of the tops of Japanese cuisine.

-And, in this case, it’s not what’s added that makes it special, but precisely its commitment to simplicity.
+And, in this case, it’s not what’s inside that makes it special, but precisely its commitment to simplicity.
 The chicken (most commonly) is grilled over charcoal, skewered, and seasoned with either shio (salt), or a sweet soy sauce glaze (tare).

 Natto

 OK, it’s time for a challenge.
-If you have a passing interest in Japanese cuisine, and especially the experiences of tourists in Japan, you’d doubtless heard of this delicacy, which is loved and hated in equal measure.
+If you have a passing interest in Japanese cuisine, and especially the experiences of tourists in Japan, you’ve doubtless heard of this delicacy, which is loved and hated in equal measure.

 Onigiri

 Despite the unpromising name (a bit like if we called sandwiches ‘bread stacks’), Onigiri almost always comes wrapped with Nori seaweed plus assorted fillings.
-Try seaweed, tuna, pickled plums or teriyaki chicken.
+Try seaweed, tuna, pickled plums, or teriyaki chicken.

 Kashi-pan

-Savoury versions include the deep-fried Kare-pan, which is coated with panko breadcrumbs (from crustless bread) and filled with curry sauce.
+Savory versions include the deep-fried Kare-pan, which is coated with panko breadcrumbs (from crustless bread) and filled with curry sauce.
 Meanwhile, dessert options range from An-pan (starring sweet red bean paste) and Melon-pan (topped with cookie dough).

 Wagashi

 As with much of Japanese cooking, the emphasis is on allowing a few fresh ingredients to fully express their flavor.
-And so, the best-known form of Wagashi, Mochi (rice cakes), tend toward simplicity.
+And so, the best-known form of Wagashi, Mochi (rice cakes), tends toward simplicity.
 Green tea, raspberry, mango, and chocolate are all among the most coveted.

 Takoyaki